Gordonei/tpyclblas/README.txt

 Installation
 ------------
 * Clone/Download the repository
-* Run "sudo CFLAGS="-I<clBLAS package Installation location>/include" python setup.py install" in the directory.
-You can omit the sudo part of the command if you have write access to your python libraries directory.
+* Run "sudo CFLAGS="-I<clBLAS package Installation location>/include -L<clBLAS package Installation location>/lib<64>" python setup.py install" in the directory.
+    ** You can omit the sudo part of the command if you have write access to your python libraries directory.
+    ** You can also omit the 64 in the library path if you wish to build for 32 bit libraries

 Directory Contents
 ------------------